grimmash/grimmash.github.io/_posts/2022-03-14-tomb-of-the-nine.md

 Questions to consider:
 - Can sovereign glue or other methods seal the mouths of the sphinxes, thereby preventing the locust swarms?
 - How is a PC going to realize they can communicate telepathically from the peephole to the PC(s) in the puzzle room?
-- Does the trap end once the correct sequence is found, or do the players have to retrace their steps, or what?
+- Does the trap end once the correct sequence is found, or do the players have to retrace their steps, or what?  *EDIT: It does end per page 150 in the book.*
 - What happens if your PCs start destroying the medallion and disc contraption?

 ## 36. Chamber of Respite